jhogan/core/STYLE.md

     ):
         ...

-The `column -t` commmand can be used to align the arguments if it improves readability:
+The `column -t` command can be used to align the arguments if it improves readability:

     def mymethod(self,